Elon Musk clears out Twitter bosses in $44bn deal

 The drawn-out battle has divided Twitter's own users, some of whom are worried Mr Musk will loosen regulations governing hate speech and misinformation, and some of whom feel the previous management curtailed free speech with overly rigorous rules.

+Mr Musk has said he sees the platform as a forum for "free speech" - while also assuring advertisers in a public note that he did not want it to become a "free-for-all hellscape".

-Former US President Donald Trump, whom Twitter banned from the platform last year, claimed that the takeover meant that Twitter was now in "sane hands" while reiterating his "love" for his own Twitter-like service, Truth Social.
+Former US President Donald Trump, who was banned by Twitter last year following the Capitol riot in January 2021, claimed that the takeover meant that Twitter was now in "sane hands" while reiterating his "love" for his own Twitter-like service, Truth Social.

+Meanwhile, Dmitry Medvedev, Russia's former president and current deputy head of the Security Council also welcomed the new ownership.

+"Good luck @elonmusk in overcoming political bias and ideological dictatorship on Twitter," tweeted Mr Medvedev.